Old-School Ideas for Marketing your Business that Still Work

 A well-branded building, office or business vehicle goes far in making your business visible in the area in which you operate.

 Most of us can cite examples where we needed a service and whilst on the road saw a vehicle or a building/office which does exactly what we require.
-If the contact number and website details are clearly visible, it makes it easy for people to write it down or take a picture.
+If the contact number and website details are visible, it makes it easy for people to write it down or take a picture.

 3. In shopping centre signage